 Credit risk arising on cash on call, money market instruments and cash deposits is mitigated by depositing funds with reputable banks with acceptable credit ratings.
-All investments are analysed, and due diligence is applied by the Portfolio's credit committee to ensure that investments are of a good enough quality to counter risk exposure.
+Credit risk arising on debt instruments is mitigated by investing in highly rated investments or instruments issued by highly rated counterparties and, where this is not possible, all investments are analysed and due diligence is applied by the Portfolio's credit committee to ensure that investments are of a good enough quality to counter risk exposure.